AliMorty/B.SC.-Project/README.md

 The reason we used the last constraint is that we want the graph to be connected.
 Not like this:<br>
 ![Sample](/Images/lip-probelm.bmp) <br>
 Since **all non-empty partitions** are in order of **all subset of all nodes** and therefore Exponential, normal constraints was not a good choice.
 So we used something like a flow in order.
 Suppose we want to inject water to every node from **node-1**, if the graph is not connected, there will be no way for doing so.
 So we used some other variables *f<sub>ij</sub>* and using them to guaranty that we can inject water into every node from **node-1**. <br>
-So we remove the last constraint.
+So we removed the last constraint.
 Then add new constraints as below:<br>
 ![New Constraint](/Images/new-condition.bmp)

 ### Running The Program